 When we take a look at a Chihuahua next to a Great Dane, it would seem that the two were unrelated.
-Yet, discovered within canine ancestry, we find that it is a fact that these two opposing sights come from the same original mold.
+Yet, within canine ancestry, we find that it is a fact that these two opposing sights come from the same original mold.
 The single species that is presumed to have brought us each of the modern breeds of dogs is a creature that was active primarily in Northern Europe over ten thousand years ago.
-This won't rule out the possibility that at the same time in history a nomadic relative of the same species was evolving as well.
+This doesn't rule out the possibility that, at the same time in history, a nomadic relative of the same species was evolving as well.

 Similar but Different

-Assuming we believe all dogs come from the same evolutionary beginning, we need to determine from which species they all begot.
-Most scientists seem to find that the originating species is most likely the wolf (my feeling as well), but, why not the Jackal, as some have inferred?
-Let's take a look at both species and find some conclusive factors.
-If we take a peek at the similarities between the two species it is most likely that the wolf is "dog-zero"—if you will.
+So, if all dogs descend from the same species, which species is it?
+Most scientists seem to believe that the originating species is most likely the wolf (this is my feeling as well), but why not the jackal, as some have inferred?
+Let's take a look at both species and see what we can learn.
+If we take a peek at the similarities between the two species, it is most likely that the wolf is "dog-zero," if you will.

-First, the dental characteristics are similar between the dog and wolf.
-The Jackals teeth are arranged significantly different from both the wolf and the dog.
-A more convincing study is found in 1965 (Scott and Fuller) where ninety behavior habits in domestic canines were investigated, only nineteen of these ninety behaviors were missing from the wolf.
-The Jackal's behavior patterns differed so greatly it was not important enough to even document.
-The Jackal social behaviors vary widely from the domestic dog and wolf as well.
+First, the dog and the wolf share similar dental characteristics.
+The jackal's teeth are arranged significantly differently from both the wolf and the dog.
+In a study conducted in 1965 (Scott and Fuller) where 90 behavioral habits of domestic canines were investigated, only 19 were missing from the wolf.
+The jackal's behavioral patterns differed so greatly that they were not even documented.
+The jackal's social behaviors vary widely from the domestic dog and wolf as well.

-Based on even this small measure of investigation, we can determine that the creature we should be looking at when deciphering the origin of dog ancestry is most certainly the wolf.
+Based on this investigation, we can determine that the creature we should be looking at when deciphering the origin of dog ancestry is most certainly the wolf.

 The Wolf and Aggression-Free Leadership

-When a female wolf has cubs, it is not uncommon for two or three of her pack mates to begin producing milk in case the biological mother is killed.
-Similarly the domestic canine has been known to undergo a false pregnancy when those around her begin gestation (even a neighboring bitch can trigger this reaction).
-Dogs have also been known to, more frequently these days, take on orphaned animals that are of another species all together, showing just how deeply the maternal instinct goes in canines.
+When a female wolf has cubs, it is not uncommon for two or three of her packmates to begin producing milk in case the biological mother is killed.
+Similarly, the domestic canine has been known to undergo a false pregnancy when those around her begin gestation (even a neighboring bitch can trigger this reaction).
+Dogs have also been known to take on orphaned animals that are of another species altogether, showing just how deeply the maternal instinct goes in canines.

 What's All the Fuss Over Territory?